LSIS5830-2024Spring/clay-harrison-postcards-from-durham/pages/about.md

 ## About the Collection

+Through my work at the Museum of Durham History, I have gotten to know a Mr. John Schelp, who runs the Postcards from Durham Instagram account, a favorite amongst Durham's history community.
+As we have practiced metadata development with sample postcards in LSIS 5830, I was inspired to use samples from John's Instagram page.
+The user base is intended to be Durhamites interested in locating postcard advertisements that have been used to market Durham as an up-and-coming destination.
+Instagram does not do John's repository much justice, as it can be difficult to view just how many great items that are on the Postcards from Durham page.
+The collection will consist primarily of images, to demonstrate how metadata could help to make Postcards from Durham an easy-to-access database.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata